mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 Allows you to determine how this NPC behaves.
 This will be called regardless of what PreAI returns.

+### public virtual void SendExtraAI(BinaryWriter writer)

+If you are storing AI information outside of the npc.ai array, use this to send that AI information between clients and servers.

+### public virtual void ReceiveExtraAI(BinaryReader reader)

+Use this to receive information that was sent in SendExtraAI.

 ### public virtual void FindFrame(int frameHeight)

 Allows you to modify the frame from this NPC's texture that is drawn, which is necessary in order to animate NPCs.